lovedslave/lovedslave/README.md

-- 👋 Hi, I’m @lovedslave
+- 👋 Hi, I’m Derick ndirangu
-- 👀 I’m interested in programming
+- 👀 I’m interested in front end development skilled with HTML,CSS and Javascript Language.
-- 🌱 I’m currently learning .
+- 🌱 I’m currently studying @ University Of Embu
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on every responsibilty given
-- 📫 How to reach me
+- 📫 How to reach me derickndirangu6@gmail.com

 <!---
 lovedslave/lovedslave is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.